Green Smoothie Gourmet

 Prep:

-• To make cashew cream, soak the cashews in just boiled water for about 20 minutes.
-Drain, rinse and add to a blender with cashew cream ingredients and cocoa, and blend smooth.
+• Make cashew cream, soak the cashews in just boiled water for about 20 minutes.
+Drain and rinse and add to a blender with the water and blend smooth.
 You may have to add more water to get it blending.
-Keep the mixture refrigerated for one day, until ready to make the cookies.

-1 cup cashews, unsalted, raw or roasted, ½ cup water, 2 tablespoon maple syrup, 1 teaspoon vanilla, pinch salt
+1 cup cashews, unsalted, raw or roasted, ¼ cup water

-• When you are ready to make the cookies, line an 8x4 inch loaf pan with parchment paper and let ends hang over the sides.
+• Line an 8x4 inch loaf pan with parchment paper and let ends hang over the sides.

 Make the cookies